 - Signed, Sealed, Delivered: Sign your letter with an extra bit of romance.
 "With all my love always, John" or "Yours forever, Alice."
 Consider spraying it with a touch of your cologne, or sealing it with a kiss.
-Put it in a pretty envelope, write their name on the front, and leave it in a place they'll be sure to see it.
+Put it in a pretty envelope, write your loved one's name on the front, and leave it in a place where your beloved will be sure to see it.

 Find Love Letter Inspiration

 If you've selected a lovely piece of stationery for your letter, don't start right there.
 Every great writer knows the value of editing.
 You will want to compose your note first, either by and on scratch paper or electronically.
 Start off by writing a rough draft.
 Find places where you can be more clear, or more expressive.
 And most importantly, make sure your spelling is correct.
 Use a spellchecker.
 Misspelled words might convey an entirely opposite meaning.
 Only when you've given it a good edit, then put it on the good stationery.

 Rome wasn't built in a day, and neither should your love letter be.
 It takes time to get clarity about how you feel for a person, and time to figure out how to write it down.
 Similarly, you can take your time in the letter, too.
 Instead of just saying how you feel, add in a short anecdote of a memory you share, or the moment that you were sure.